kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+APIServer and kubelet can be update / downgraded independently.

+Upgrade the external storage controller after APIServer to take advantage of the new feature if desired.
+Otherwise, admin can also utilize the new feature manually with kubectl.

+Downgrade/Reconfigure the external storage controller before APIServer to avoid updating PV nodeAffinity being rejected.

 ### Version Skew Strategy